 - Tessa Blocchl with graduate with a major in International Political Economy and minors in Political Science and Peace and Justice Studies.
-At Fordham, she was active with the Dorothy Day Center and Sigma Iota Rho Honors Society.
+At Fordham, she was active with the Center for Community Engaged Learning and Sigma Iota Rho Honors Society.
 Last summer, she went to Bogotá, Colombia, to work with the Fundacíon para la Reconciliación, a non-profit working to promote non-violent conflict resolution.
 After graduation, she will teach at St. Peter Claver High School in Dodoma, Tanzania with Jesuit Volunteer Corps.

 - Jennifer Beall is graduating with a major in Medieval Studies.
 She published a paper on Deevy’s critique of gender roles in Katie Roche for this year’s Undergraduate Research Symposium.
 In her time at Fordham, she volunteered with God’s Love We Deliver and the Irish Arts Centers.
 This summer she will walk the Camino de Santiago.

 - Mary Ryan is graduating with a degree in History.
 This year, she competed at the Debate World Championships in Greece.
 In her time at Fordham, she has interned in the Orleans Public Defense Office and was inducted into Phi Alpha Theta, the History Honors Society.
 This summer she will be walking the Camino de Santiago and travelling Europe before beginning her job search.